Seen on:

 Fact checked by: Mark Lewis

 The idea is simple: Even if you’re not betting real money on Fliff, any cash prize you redeem is taxable.
-However, there’s a catch: the social sportsbook doesn’t handle your taxes on any of your eligible winnings.
-You are responsible for reporting your cash prize redemptions.
+However, there’s a catch: the social sportsbook doesn’t handle your taxes on any of your eligible redemptions.
+You are responsible for reporting your real prize redemptions.
 Let’s go over how taxes work on Fliff and how to navigate the process.

 Fliff